Integrating Dog School Lessons into Daily Routines

 Monitoring your dog's progress is essential for effective training.
 Here’s how to do it:

-• Training Journal: Keep a journal to record the commands practised, successes, and areas needing improvement.
+- Training Journal: Keep a journal to record the commands practiced, successes, and areas needing improvement.
 This helps identify patterns and track progress over time.

 Tracking progress ensures that training remains effective and focused on continuous improvement.